Forever Faster from day one

 Honoring this accomplishment and Eusebio's continued fantastic form, PUMA introduces the legendary KING boot in 1968.

 Still, we saw history in the making.
 Tommie Smith, Lee Evans (400m, 4x400m), Willie Davenport (110m high hurdles) and Bob Seagren (pole-vault) win gold while wearing similar PUMA spikes.
-PUMA athlete Tommie Smith also wins gold in the 200m in our spikes and causes a stir: he and his teammate John Carlos (bronze) raise their fists in the Black Power salute, protesting discrimination of African Americans and other minorities in the USA, apartheid, and racism.
+PUMA athlete Tommie Smith also wins gold in the 200m in our spikes and causes a stir: he and his teammate John Carlos (bronze) raise their fists wearing black gloves, protesting discrimination of African Americans and other minorities in the USA, apartheid, and racism.

 PUMA's aim was to always sign the top-notch superstars playing in PUMAs.
 Pelé has long been a member of the team and he wore the new PUMA KING boots with success.

 Pelé is crowned “Player of the Tournament” while wearing PUMA KING boots.
 For him and the Brazilian team, it's the country’s third World Cup title.
-Thirty years after this triumph, Pelé is officially honored as “Football Player of the Century”.
-No wonder – nothing could kick him out of his boots.
+After finishing his career, Pelé is officially honored as “Football Player of the Century”.

 I had the luck to spend the week on sales tour with Pelé, so I got to know him a little - that guy always kept his cool.Mr PUMA Helmut Fischer